 Independent Capacity.
 The employees or agents of each party who are engaged in the performance of this Agreement shall continue to be employees or agents of that party and shall not be considered for any purpose to be employees or agents of the other party.

 Insurance.
-CWU shall secure and maintain in effect at all times during this Agreement such insurance as will protect CWU, its Support and Kittitas County from all claims, losses, harm, costs, liabilities, damages and expenses arising out of personal injury (including death) or property damage that may result from performance of the work or this Agreement, whether such performance is by CWU, its students or any of its Support.
+CWU is a self-insured agency of the State of Washington and participates in the Washington State Liability Self Insurance Program, which administers a liability account to finance the payment of general liability (including professional liability) and a vehicle liability, tort claims arising from the negligent actions of state agencies, its officers, employees and volunteers.
+The program operates under the authority of three major statutes (RCW 43.19, 4.92 and 48.62.)
+General liability (including professional liability) and vehicle liability tort claims against CWU for the actions of its officers, employees, and volunteers, while acting within the scope of their employment during university sponsored program and/or activities, would be subject to defense by the State of Washington with funding by the Liability Account.

 Assignment.
 The work to be provided under this Agreement, and any claim arising thereunder, is not assignable or delegable by either party in whole or in part, without the express prior written consent of the other party.